 Views:

 LUSID automatically categorises the features of certain types of OTC instrument.
-You can optionally use these categories to select different pricing models in a recipe, to value instruments of the same type in different ways.
+You can optionally use these categories to conditionally select different pricing models in a recipe, to value instruments of the same type in different ways.

 For example, you may have many FX option contracts mastered as instruments in LUSID, each with different features.
 To help you discover all the possible categories, call the GetAllPossibleFeatures API for the FxOption instrument type, for example: